 The yarn I used for these is Stroll Hand Painted Northern Lights from Knit Picks.
 I haven’t cast on a second pair yet but I’ve been drooling over the hand-dyed yarn made by Murry & Co.
 Wool Goods, some of which are Harry Potter themed.
 I think I might have to splurge and get some, perhaps the kit to make this adorable Tree Farm Socks pattern that Remembrances Pottery is releasing on Ravelry on Nov.
 1. Do you think I’m ready for two color sock knitting?

 I also had a second finish which I am calling unofficial as I didn’t end up posting it to Instagram.
-I finished this wedding cross stitch pattern by Satsuma Street on Etsy for some friends.
+I finished this wedding cross stitch pattern by (the following is an affiliate link) Satsuma Street on Etsy for some friends.
 I’m showing it here without their names and date stitched in as I haven’t gifted it yet!

 My Third Quarter Progress and Projects for the Last Quarter of the Year